310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% bubble Midori frown %}
 Yeah, that’s the actual problem…

 I’m struggling with that part, too.
-If we were to take it too seriously and fully go for a mascot-like energy — I feel like it would actually just ruin the fluffy atmosphere…
+If we were to take it too seriously and fully go for a yuruchara-like energy — I feel like it would actually just ruin that relaxed atmosphere…

-And I tend to push myself to perform as properly as possible, which honestly doesn’t feel soft and fluffy at all…
+And I tend to push myself to perform as properly as possible, which honestly doesn’t feel soft and relaxed at all…
 {% endbubble %}

 {% bubble Chiaki norsmile2 %}